DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/zoom-and-pan.md

 Field | Type | Description
 ------|------|------------
-argumentStart | any | The viewport's start coordinate on the argument scale. argumentEnd | any | The viewport's end coordinate on the argument scale. valueStart | any | The viewport's start coordinate on the value scale. valueEnd | any | The viewport's end coordinate on the value scale. scaleName | string | The scale on which `valueStart` and `valueEnd` should be applied.
+argumentStart | any | The viewport's start boundary on the argument scale. argumentEnd | any | The viewport's end boundary on the argument scale. valueStart | any | The viewport's start boundary on the value scale. valueEnd | any | The viewport's end boundary on the value scale. scaleName | string | The scale on which `valueStart` and `valueEnd` should be applied.

 ### Viewport.DragBoxProps